-Overall, the estimates of the IQ and FD variables in Tables 3 and 4 prove that both institutional quality and financial development have been very important for keeping small businesses alive in European emerging markets during the recent period.
+Overall, estimates of the IQ and FD variables in Tables 3 and 4 prove that both institutional quality and financial development have been very important for keeping small businesses alive in European emerging markets during the recent period.
 In fact, a one-point increase in the Comprehensive IQ and FD indices reduces the risk of business failure in these economies by about 10%.
-Despite the similar impact of both measures, the aggregate institutional quality seems to produce an effect of marginally stronger economic significance than that of the financial development.
-When we take into account the remarkable gap between 17 countries in terms of both IQ and FD indices, as shown in Appendix Tables 1 and 2, improving institutional quality and financial development is an effective policy measure that protects SMEs from exogenous macroeconomic shocks.
-9
+Despite similar impacts of both measures, the aggregate institutional quality seems to produce an effect of marginally stronger economic significance than that of financial development.
+When we take into account the remarkable gap between 17 countries in terms of both IQ and FD indices, as shown in Appendix Tables A1 and A2, improving institutional quality and financial development is an effective policy measure that protects SMEs from exogenous macroeconomic shocks.